-Bar and Law societies are welcome to contact us to arrange a presentation at your University.
+Bar and Law societies are welcome to contact us to arrange a presentation at your University or a group visit to the Inn.
 We can offer advice and guidance on funding your Bar Course and arrange for members of the Inn to come and talk about their experience training and working as Barristers.